 - Develop, implement, and assess professional development for USAID staff and implementing partner

-- Since 2014, ECCN has provided members with access to existing and emerging EICC-related resources through its website, newsletters, blogs, events, and webcasts.
+- ECCN provided members with access to existing and emerging EICC-related resources through its website, newsletters, blogs, events, and webcasts.

-- USAID ECCN has a membership of over 1,100 educators, practitioners, and researchers.
+- USAID ECCN built a membership of nearly 1,500 educators, practitioners, and researchers.

 Morgan Borscz Consulting; University of Massachusetts Center for International Education; Exterion, LLC